lzjqsdd/scikit-learn-doc-cn/doc/developers/utilities.rst

 - :class:`deprecated`: Decorator to mark a function or class as deprecated.

-- :class:`sklearn.exceptions.ConvergenceWarning`: Custom warning to catch
+- :class:`ConvergenceWarning`: Custom warning to catch convergence problems.
-  convergence problems.
   Used in ``sklearn.covariance.graph_lasso``.